cuncta/water_plants/README.md

 ## Software

 There are three parts to this setup.
-One file is the arduino sketch, and the other runs a local web server, and some files are used to store data.
+Two files are the arduino sketches, and the other runs a local web server, and some files are used to store data.
 * Arduino
     * *arduino_water_bt.ino* this is the arduino sketch.
 Arduino will check wether there is an incoming data from bluetooth.
 If it receives something there are four possibilities:
         * "w" it activates the pump for a certain amount of seconds, default is 8.
         * "h" it waits for the next command
         * "0-9" if it receives a number between 0 and 9 it changes the watering time to that value
         * if any other string or value is received it does nothing
+* Arduino
+        * *arduino_soil_sensor.ino* this is the arduino sketch for the second arduino.
+It continuosly check the output value of the sensors and sends it via bluetooth to Pi.
 * Webserver
     * *auto_water.py* this file, when executed, it starts the auto watering process
     * *water.py* contains the functions called by the webserver.